pinheiroGroup/Kinbiont.jl/README.md

 - `fit_replicate=false`: If `true`, fit the average between replicates; if `false`, fit all replicates independently.
 - `correct_negative="thr_correction`: Method to correct negative values (options: "thr_correction", "blank_correction").
 - `thr_negative=0.01`: Threshold value used only if `correct_negative == "thr_correction"`.
-- `multiple_scattering_correction=false`: Whether or not correct the data qith a calibration curve.
+- `multiple_scattering_correction=false`: Whether or not correct the data with a calibration curve.
 - `calibration_OD_curve="NA"`: The path where the .csv calibration data are located, used only if `multiple_scattering_correction=true`.

 Output: